edmundhung/conform/docs/api/react/useForm.md

 ### `onSubmit`

 A function to be called before the form is submitted.
-If `onValidate` is set, it will be called only if the client validation passes.
+If **onValidate** is set, it will be called only if the client validation passes.

 ### `defaultNoValidate`

 Enable constraint validation before the DOM is hydated.
-Default to `true`.
+Default to **true**.

-## Returns

-### `form`

-The form metadata.

-### `fields`

-A group of field metadata.

 ## Tips